Lumi-supercomputer/LUMI-SoftwareStack/easybuild/easyconfigs/e/ESMF/README.md

     (as it caused a problem) so there may be some support for GPU acceleration.

     The cpeCray version does not yet build on LUMI-G.

+  * Later on, we added an MPI version with heavily reworked EasyBlock that can still compile the older versions.

+      * PIO was requested by a user but is still missing

+      * Note that the OS should be Unicos rather than Linux to enable the automatic configuration of the compilers.
+The autodetect does this right, but be careful not to overwrite.

+      * Somehow the behaviour for ESMF_OPTLEVEL changed with the updated EasyBlock, but it is not clear why.
+We solved this by adding a parameter to set the optimisation level (and set it to 2 which is what the code did automatically before).

+      * Also changed the easyblock to honour `preconfigopts`. `prebuildops` was honoured, but `preconfigopts` not and that lead to misleading information from `make info` which is what happens during the configure phase.